SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/MailApp/MailApp.md

 		ifFalse: [ nil ]
 ```

-This method keeps track of the email if it is a draft email, so that the presenter has it handy when needed.
-The method invokes the method below to determine whether the tree selection is a draft email.
+The method `updateAfterSelectionChangedTo:` keeps track of the email if it is a draft email, so that the presenter has it handy when needed.
+The method invokes the method `isDraftEmail:` (defined below) to determine whether the tree selection is a draft email.

 ```MailClientPresenter >> isDraftEmail: folderOrEmailOrNil